tavishsood/Cantera-simulation/README.md

 ### Step 1 & 2: Simulator Selection and Installation

 We have selected **Cantera** as our simulation engine due to its industry-standard accuracy in chemical equilibrium and kinetics.
-It is installed in a Google Colab environment using `pip install cantera`.
+The environment is set up in Google Colab using `pip install cantera`.

 ### Step 3: Important Parameters & Bounds